A smoothed-Bayesian approach to frequency recovery from sketched data: Discussion

-As further directions for future works, it would be interesting to explore the relevance of our approach for large-scale streaming and distributed problems.
-This may require adapting our method to allow for a sequential estimation of smoothing parameters and extending our multi-view formulation to account for the cost of aggregating inference across different servers under communication constraints.
-Moreover, we plan to extend our framework to other statistical problems involving more complex data streams such as graphs \citep[][Chapter 7]{Cor(20)} for which several Bayesian nonparametric models have been recently proposed \citep[see, e.g.,][]{Car(17), Ric(22)}.
+Another research direction could involve combining smoothed estimation with ``learning-based'' hashing algorithms \citep{aamand2024improved}, which leverage additional data features (not considered in this paper) to identify the most common symbols and hash them separately from the rest of the dataset.
+Further, one could explore smoothed estimation in large-scale streaming and distributed settings.
+This may require smoothing distributions that can describe non-exchangeable data \citep{airoldi2014generalized}, adapting our method to allow for a sequential estimation of smoothing parameters, and extending our multi-view formulation to account for the cost of aggregating inference across different servers under communication constraints.
+Moreover, our framework may be extended to problems involving more complex data such as graphs \citep[][Chapter 7]{Cor(20)}, for which several BNP models have been proposed \citep{Car(17), Ric(22)}.